Dishoungh/cpu/README.md

 ## Instructions Table

-Now that I've studied the base instruction types, I want to expand the list of instructions from page 554 of the spec sheet.
+I want to expand the list of instructions from page 554 of the spec sheet.
 I don't feel like formatting that in Markdown so I've done it [here in Excel](./RISC-V-Instructions.xlsx).
 I'm excluding instructions like the FENCE/FENCE.TSO, PAUSE, ECALL, and EBREAK instructions and I'll probably add those in later.
 Also, since the JALR instruction follows more closely to the I-type format than a J-type, I put it in the I-type category.

 # Part II: Implementing the Base RISC-V ISA